Link-/starred_search/README.md

 starred_search --user 'link-' --cache-dir '/tmp/.cache' --find 'es6'
 ```

 I recommend that you create an alias in your shell to avoid repeating the required parameters.

-Example alias in fish:
+Example alias in fish and bash:
 ```
 # Create an alias (this is temporary, you might want to make it permanent)
-alias stars="./starred_search --user 'link-' --cache-dir '/tmp/.cache'"
+alias stars="starred_search --user 'link-' --cache-dir '/tmp/.cache'"

 # Then you can use it as:
 stars -f 'es6'